Let’s face it. Hiring a Career Coach to help you change, manage or support your Career is a BIG decision.

 Do your research!

 Be as vigilant in your search for a Coach as you would for job hunting.
-Check LinkedIn profiles to see client recommendations and ask people in your network for suggestions and referrals.
+Don’t just read their website, check them out fully through their LinkedIn profiles.

 Check for credibility